digitart/CSSkel/README.md

 ## Why CSSkel?

 Building off of Skeleton's [awesomeness](https://github.com/dhg/Skeleton#why-its-awesome):
-- Updated to use CSS variables
+- Updated to use CSS variables - No pre processor required but you can theme it just setting a few variables
 - Uses CSS Grid to replace 12-column grid system
 - Updated normalize to current version (3.0.2 -> 8.0.1)
-- Maintains backwards compatibility with Skeleton

 Additional features planned and possible:
 - Support for @media prefers-color-scheme (aka Dark Mode)